Home ยป All recipes by diet ยป Keto ยป Easy Recipe For Pickled Eggs

 Bring the water, vinegar, onion, spices, and salt to a gentle boil for about 5 minutes.
 Then remove from heat and cool slightly.

-The peeled hard boiled eggs need to infuse for at least 2 days and up to 1 week before they are ready to eat.
+Next, transfer to the refrigerator and leave to sit.
+The peeled hard-boiled eggs need to infuse for at least 2 days and up to 1 week before they are ready to eat.

 While you wait, the acidity in the vinegar solution acts as a natural preservative and prohibits unwanted bacteria from growing.
 The salt also serves to create an environment where microbes cannot thrive.